carloscasalar/optaplannerhellotest/README.md

 This project as written to be the exact mimimum necessary to get OptaPlanner up and running.

+Let's face it.
+Some of us are not as quick witted as others.
+We have to do a "See Dick Run" level with basic semantics to just see how some technology works.
+The slightest extra details throw us off and confuse us.
+Maybe only a few developers have this ailment, but the group includes the author of this project.

 ### Tight Coupling Makes Learning OptaPlanner Challenging To Dense Developers ###

 * OptaPlanner is a unique project with many unusual paradigms